rabin008/Soccer_R/README.md

   D 104 182  92
 ```

-Trying different values for k, we can see that the accuracy is maximized when k = 19 getting the following result:
+Trying different values for k, we can see that the accuracy is maximized when k = 19, getting the following confusion matrix:

 ```R
 knn_model <- knn(train = train_scale,